lancedb/lancedb/docs/src/search.md

 ## Exhaustive search (kNN)

-If you do not create a vector index, LanceDB exhaustively scans the _entire_ vector space and compute the distance to every vector in order to find the exact nearest neighbors.
+If you do not create a vector index, LanceDB exhaustively scans the _entire_ vector space and computes the distance to every vector in order to find the exact nearest neighbors.
 This is effectively a kNN search.

 <!-- Setup Code
 ```python